This Bed We Made Review

 Room 504 acts as a tutorial, teaching the player how many of the mechanics work.
 While the player can focus on just cleaning the rooms, it is possible to start snooping through the guests' items from this moment.
 Any important documents can be viewed in the journal, and a ding is played as each of these is picked up.
 This is a fantastic introduction to the gameplay as the two main elements, cleaning the rooms and collecting evidence, are introduced.
 It is fun and allows players to learn what they will be doing going forward.
 In this room, the other sections of the journal are introduced.

 The journal not only shows notes that are collected but also contains a brief description of each of the characters you meet, as well as summary flashcards of what has happened so far in the story.
 This is a really helpful section of the game.
 While playing, there are so many elements of the mystery all entangled together that it can be easy to miss or forget a vital piece of information.
-The flashcards prevent this and allow the player to be able to focus on the moment happening, knowing they can refer back later.
+The flashcards prevent this and allow the player to focus on the moment happening, knowing they can refer back later.

 This Bed We Made, PC, Review, Detective, Gameplay, Screenshots